xplor-pay/CocoaPods/README.md

 :three: - Cd to project root

-:four: - run this command -> pod init
+:four: - run this command -> pod init (if you do not have CocoaPods installed run this command -> sudo gem install cocoapods)

 :five: - Now you have a Podfile.
 Edit the podfile and put this in it: